 My tenant has moved out, what do I do with their security deposit?

-Within 45 days of lease termination, the landlord shall mail the tenant the entire security deposit OR an itemized list of damages and the estimated cost of repair for each damaged item.
+Under the Indiana Landlord Tenant Law, within 45 days of lease termination, the landlord shall mail the tenant the entire security deposit OR an itemized list of damages and the estimated cost of repair for each damaged item.
 The landlord shall include with the list a check or money order for the difference between the damages claimed and the amount of the security deposit held by the landlord.

 Do Indiana lease agreements need to be recorded?